defiant00/dnd/README.md

 * Anno Quickdream the halfling rogue
   * basically Robin Hood
   * never knew their parents
-  * lived with a friend
+  * lived with a friend - Linera Freewind
-    * got caught stealing and the parents took the blame and were taken away
+    * got caught stealing and the parents took the blame and were taken away - Vinlor and Yessira Freewind
-    * was teaching the friend how to be a rogue as well
+    * was teaching Linera how to be a rogue as well
   * town is named Moonrest, neighboring town that they would steal from is Archdale
 * Sylvester the tabaxi bard
   * flute = ocarina